• Location: Views of Ammoudi Bay and sunset, underneath the famous castle ruins in Oia

 - Ages: Oia Castle Luxury Suites is an adults-only hotel, open to guests over 12 years only.
 Guests tend to be couples between 25 and 40 years old celebrating a honeymoon or anniversary.

 - Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, about 300m (6-minute walk) from the hotel.
 This is a popular spot for swimming and cliff diving, though the beach is too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
 (Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)

 - View: The hotel offers direct sunset caldera views over Ammoudi Bay from right under the Byzantine castle ruins.
 This is the sunset Oia is famous for, and guest can enjoy it from their private terraces away from the tourist crowds.
 Two of the suites, the Marine Cave Pool Suite and Aegean Exclusive Suite have direct sunset views from their plunge pools.

-- Kitchen: The Volcano Junior Suite has a kitchenette.
-The Olympic Pool Villa has a fully-equipped kitchen best for light cooking only.
+- Kitchen: The Olympic Pool Villa has a fully-equipped kitchen best for light cooking only.

 - Private Pools/Jacuzzis: All suites have cave-style, private jacuzzis; cave-style, private heated pools; or both.
-The Volcano Junior, Marine Honeymoon, and Sunset Honeymoon Suites offer outdoor jacuzzis; the Aqua Cave Pool Suite features an outdoor jacuzzi and an indoor pool; the Eros Cave Pool Suite boasts an outdoor pool; and the Olympic Pool Villa have outdoor, heated plunge pools.
+The Volcano Junior and Sunset Honeymoon Suites offer outdoor jacuzzis; the Aqua Cave Pool Suite features an outdoor jacuzzi and an indoor pool; the Eros Cave Pool Suite and Olympic Pool Villa have outdoor, heated plunge pools.
 The Marine Cave Pool Suite and Aegean Exclusive Suite boast outdoor, heated plunge pools with direct sunset views.

 - Parking: There are several free public parking lots within a 5 to 10-minute walk of the hotel.